-(b) No registered-appraisal management company may require an employee or independent contractor appraiser to provide it with the appraiser's digital signature or seal.
-However, nothing in this subdivision shall be deemed to prohibit an appraiser from voluntarily providing his or her digital signature or seal to another person, to the extent permissible under the Uniform Standards of Professional Appraiser Appraisal Practice.
+(b) No appraisal management company may require an appraiser to provide it with the appraiser's digital signature or seal.
+However, nothing in this subdivision shall be deemed to prohibit an appraiser from voluntarily providing his or her digital signature or seal to another person, to the extent permissible under the Uniform Standards of Professional Appraisal Practice.

 SEC.
-63. Section 11345.8 is added to the Business and Professions Code, to read:
+71. Section 11345.8 is added to the Business and Professions Code, to read: